 Exercising can be exhausting.
 Something even more so can be finding the time of day to do it, however.
 We’re busy with work, chores, and expectations.
 We know we should do it, and probably more often than we do right now.
 There’s barely time to get done what absolutely needs to in order to meet our basic needs.
 Working out more is extremely hard when a block of time each day to pump iron and run on the treadmill can’t be found.
 This begs the question: Does it really matter what time of day you exercise?
+Is there an ideal gym schedule?
 While there are several theories floating around, there’s no real definite answer, though several factors that can go into how you yourself can answer it for your own needs.

 Some people are of the opinion that working out first thing in the morning is the best way to exercise.
 They have several valid reasons to feel that way, and some experts agree this is the best way to quickly burn fat.
 Getting up early and hitting the gym before breakfast helps kick your body into high gear, thus burning it faster.
 This is referred to as fasted exercise.
 This forces your body to burn energy from your fat storage, instead of burning off the energy you recently consumed.